mnemnion/JLpeg.jl/docs/src/index.md

 Two, both Julia and JLpeg allow invalid UTF-8 in string types, and while the behavior of `length` on invalid UTF-8 is defined, it's borderline useless in this context.
 Three, it would be treated as grapheme length, which it emphatically is not, creating code which works sometimes but not consistently.
+If you need a length comparison on graphemes,

 Bespoke comparisons based on some other standard may always be employed as user-provided check functions.